 To manually update the drivers, simply go to your computer manufacturer’s website and download and install the latest drivers.

-With Driver Booster, you can update the graphics card drivers with just a few clicks.
+With Driver Easy, you can update the graphics card drivers with just a few clicks.

 4) Once updating the driver, restart your computer and check to see if the mouse lag issue is gone.